A Simple Guide around Cat Coat Colours & Marking Genetics

 Chinchillas are derived from the Tabby, where the colour is restricted to the upper portion of the hair, the mutation genes responsible for this are ‘Wide-band’ (Wb) genes.
 The effect of the genes increases the width of the bands of ticking on the hairs; it distorts and effectively breaks down the tabby pattern.
 The variability of the wideband can be described as Wb, Wb+ and Wb++ to describe cats with normal, intermediate and greater degrees of Wide Banding.
 It is difficult to produce and is required for both parents to carry the gene (Wb).

-Shaded and tipped (shell/chinchilla) are due to the dominant Inhibitor gene (silver) + presence of Wide Band + the Ticked Tabby pattern.
+Silver Shaded and tipped (shell/chinchilla) are due to the dominant Inhibitor gene (silver) + presence of Wide Band + the Ticked Tabby pattern.
+Golden is the effect of only wide-band.

 The hierarchical order: T Ticked (no wideband) > Shaded (wb) > Chinchilla (wb+) > Tipped (wb++)